 I know that, medically, we were not designed to carry too much excess weight and that its original purpose was to keep us alive until the next successful hunt.

-If I’m confused by these mixed messages, what on earth is going on in the minds of our youngsters?
+If I’m confused by these mixed messages, what on earth is going on in the minds of our youngsters – absorbed as they are by the constant stream of images on social media?

 We can have as many lauded Twitter campaigns as we like but this will not make being overweight safe for our bodies or a route to longevity.

-Some will argue that it is possible to be overweight and healthy, surely the two are polar opposites?
+Some will argue that it is possible to be overweight and healthy, flying in the face of many people’s belief that, surely, the two are polar opposites?

 And in an attempt to do something, anything to get the Nation’s weight under control, every week there is a new Government initiative – tax sugary drinks, tax sugar, tax alcohol.